 - Failure is ok.
 Making mistakes in golf is part of learning.
-Whatever you did, it was something to learn from and become a better player
+Whatever you did, it was something to learn from and will help you become a better player

 - Bad breaks happen to all of us on the course, even the top players.
 It’s your responses to those bad breaks that makes the difference

-- The next shot needs to be played as if there is NO past or future, just the present
+- The next shot needs to be played as if there’s NO past or future, just the present

-- Use stress-coping strategies such as breathing techniques for golf to calm yourself and quieten your mind
+- Use stress-coping strategies such as breathing to calm yourself and quieten your mind

 - Be mindful – work on paying attention to your senses – what you see, hear and feel